pixilcode/airtight-js/README.md

 * [Meugle](https://github.com/theDragonFire/meugle)

 Does your project use `airtight.js`?
 Submit a pull request adding your name to the above list!
-Knowing
+Knowing that people are using this gives me motivation to keep it maintained.

 ## Contributing
-If you find a bug or want to recommend an enhancement, please [let me know](https://github.com/theDragonFire/airtight-js/issues/new).
+If you find a bug or want to recommend an improvement, please [let me know](https://github.com/theDragonFire/airtight-js/issues/new).
 I'll do what I can to fix the problem.